CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

                     pkg-config fontconfig snapd chromium-browser
 ```

-*Note: Chomium is needed and used in cypress tests.
-Ubuntu has no chromium deb packages in its repositories, only a dummy pacakge that points to the respective snap.
+*Note: Chromium is needed and used in cypress tests.
+Ubuntu has no chromium deb packages in its repositories, only a dummy package that points to the respective snap.
 Probably best to make sure you have snapd installed and install chromium-browser which in turn will install the snap package.*

 ### LibreOffice
 {{% common-build-commands section="code-needs-lo-wget" lotar="core-co-25.04-assets.tar.gz" %}}

 ### Building CODE
-You need to clone it, run autoconf/automake, configure and build using the GNU
+You need to clone it, run autoconf/automake, configure and build using GNU make.

-make. **Before moving on, [fork the repo](https://github.com/CollaboraOnline/online/fork) if you haven't done that yet.**
+**Before moving on, [fork the repo](https://github.com/CollaboraOnline/online/fork) if you haven't done that yet.**

 Now clone the forked repo:
 {{% common-build-commands section="clone-online" %}}